 - Bus stops in cities and on the roads are marked by a yellow metal flag.

 - Note that journeys with connections need a separate ticket for each section.

 Things to know about renting a car in Israel

 - Israelis love to honk!
-They honk for any or no reason… Get used to it, and… be patient.
+They honk for no reason… Get used to it, and… be patient.

 - Avoid having to drive in Tel Aviv and Jerusalem.
 It’s both a pain and unnecessary.

-- Outside the biggest cities, driving in Israel is much more pleasant, with no traffic and beautiful landscapes.
+- Driving in Israel is much more pleasant outside the biggest cities, with no traffic and beautiful landscapes.
 We particularly enjoy driving in the Negev.

 - The roads in Israel are fairly good.
-There are a few exceptions, but in general, that should not be a concern.
+There are a few exceptions, but that should not be a concern.

-- There are only 3 paid roads.
+- There are only three paid roads.
 The most important and difficult to avoid is Highway 6, which runs through the middle of the country.
-This is paid electronically so you need to figure out with the rent a car how they process the payment.
+This is paid electronically, so you need to figure out with the rent a car how they process the payment.
 They’ll probably charge for it.

 - Renting a car in Israel is very easy, I would say too easy… They just want to check the documents and give you the keys.
 No explanations, almost no checking of the car…